-Northern Australia is a territory with a wide array of public bodies that serve individual regions; visit the contact page for the Department of Health for the Northern Territory Government to find out more.
+Northern Australia is a territory with a wide array of public bodies that serve individual regions.
+Visit the the Department of Health for the Northern Territory Government website to find out more.

 For contact details for The Queensland Government Department of Energy and Water Supply, follow this link.